-In the Early Years and Key Stage 1 as pupils begin to read they are assigned an appropriate level of book which matches the Sounds-Write stages.
+In the Early Years and Key Stage 1 as pupils begin to read they are assigned an appropriate level of book which matches the Letters and Sounds stages.
 Pupils are encouraged to read daily in school and at home.
 The library has a wide range of books which allow pupils to progress their reading at an appropriate pace for them, with a range of subjects and topics for different ages.
 Reading is assessed through the pupils' understanding of their reading, as well as their fluency, use of key words and accuracy of phonic decoding strategies, progressing onto more formal tests of comprehension in Year 2 .

 Throughout Key Stage 2 at Kingsbridge Primary School we use a reading programme called Accelerated Reader.